• Skip to primary navigation

 If you are looking for a flavorful dish that can substitute for mashed potatoes, this creamy mashed rutabagas recipe could be just what you are looking for.
 It is the perfect side dish; you can make it in 30 minutes.

-a casserole dish filled with mashed rutabagas.
+A white casserole dish filled with mashed rutabagas.

 If you are looking for a fun alternative to mashed potatoes, this easy mashed rutabagas recipe is a must-try recipe.
 It is naturally gluten free, and you can make this recipe in about 20 minutes.
 It is also great for Thanksgiving and other holidays.

-Serve it up with any meat dish, or even serve it with this Chicken Legs recipe on top.
+Serve it with any meat dish, or even serve it with this Chicken Legs recipe on top.

 For the holidays, I am using rutabagas as a mashed side dish...they are so flavorful on their own, especially with some caramelized shallots and butter.